-- 13. This Court has original jurisdiction pursuant to the Class Action Fairness Act, 28 U.S.C. § 1332(d), because (a) at least one member of the proposed Class and California Subclass is a citizen of a state different from that of Defendant, (b) the amount in controversy exceeds \$5,000,000, exclusive of interest and costs, (c) the proposed Class and California Subclass each consist of more than 100 class members, and (d) none of the exceptions under 28 U.S.C. § 1332(d) apply to this action. - 14.
-This Court has personal jurisdiction over Defendant because Defendant is registered to do business in California, has sufficient minimum contacts in California, and otherwise intentionally avails itself of the markets within California through its business activities, such that the exercise of jurisdiction by this Court is proper.
-Moreover, the claims of Plaintiffs and all of the California Subclass members in this case arise out of and directly relate to Defendant's contacts with California. - 15.
+- 9. This Court has original jurisdiction pursuant to the Class Action Fairness Act, 28 U.S.C. § 1332(d), because (a) at least one member of the proposed Class and California Subclass is a citizen of a state different from that of Defendant, (b) the amount in controversy exceeds \$5,000,000, exclusive of interest and costs, (c) the proposed Class and California Subclass each consist of more than 100 class members, and (d) none of the exceptions under 28 U.S.C. § 1332(d) apply to this action. - 10.
+This Court has personal jurisdiction over Defendant because Defendant is registered to do business in Oregon, has sufficient minimum contacts in Oregon, and otherwise intentionally avails itself of the markets within Oregon through its business activities, such that the exercise of jurisdiction by this Court is proper.
+Moreover, the claims of Plaintiffs and all of the California Subclass members in this case arise out of and directly relate to Defendant's contacts with Oregon. - 11.
 Venue is proper in this District under 28 U.S.C. § 1391(b) because a substantial part of the events or omissions giving rise to Plaintiffs' claims occurred in this District.

 Defendant has marketed, advertised, sold, and maintained insurance policies, and otherwise conducted extensive business, within this District.

-16. Intra-District Assignment: This action is properly assigned to the San Francisco/Oakland Division.
-The Restaurants are located in San Francisco.
 IV.
+FACTUAL BACKGROUND

-FACTUAL BACKGROUND A. The Rapid Spread of Coronavirus 17.
-COVID-19 is an infectious disease caused by a recently discovered novel coronavirus known as SARS-CoV-2 ("Coronavirus" or "COVID-19").
-The first instances of the disease spreading to humans were diagnosed in or around December 2019.
-18. According to the World Health Organization ("WHO"): "People can catch COVID19 from others who have the virus.
+A. The Rapid Spread of Coronavirus

+- 12. COVID-19 is an infectious disease caused by a recently discovered novel coronavirus known as SARS-CoV-2 ("Coronavirus" or "COVID-19").
+The first instances of the disease spreading to humans were diagnosed in or around December 2019. - 13.
+According to the World Health Organization ("WHO"): "People can catch COVID19 from others who have the virus.
 The disease can spread from person to person through small droplets from the nose or mouth which are spread when a person with COVID-19 coughs or exhales.
 These droplets land on objects and surfaces around the person.
 Other people then catch COVID-19 by touching these objects or surfaces, then touching their eyes, nose or mouth.
-People

-- 19. This is problematic, inter alia, because a human sneeze can expel droplets of mucus and saliva that travel at nearly a hundred miles an hour and can spread up to 27 feet.4 - 20.
-According to a recent report in the New York Times, "[a]n infected person talking for five minutes in a poorly ventilated space can also produce as many viral droplets as one infectious cough."5 The more people in a conversation, the more droplets are dispersed.
+People can also catch COVID-19 if they breathe in droplets from a person with COVID-19 who coughs out or exhales droplets." - 14.
+This is problematic, inter alia, because a human sneeze can expel droplets of mucus and saliva that travel at nearly a hundred miles an hour and can spread up to 27 feet. - 15.
+According to a recent report in the New York Times, "[a]n infected person talking for five minutes in a poorly ventilated space can also produce as many viral droplets as one infectious cough."
+The more people in a conversation, the more droplets are dispersed. - 16.
+Although these droplets are smaller and less visible than rust, mold, or paint, they are physical objects which can travel to other objects and cause harm.